 About The Commplant

-The complant is the most common type of personal communications device in the universe of The Vanguard.
+The commplant is the most common type of personal communications device in the universe of The Vanguard.
 They are the universe’s version of smartphones, and fulfill all the same functions and then some, only instead of being carried outside the body, they are implanted inside the body, integrated into a biont’s (biological sapient’s) brain and central nervous system.

 They connect a sophont directly to the local network via radio signals.
 They have considerable processor capacity capable of computation and storage at levels far exceeding 21st-century PCs – users can play games and enjoy visual and audio entertainment as well as send and receive messages containing visual and audio data.
 For accessing visual data, the implant sends images directly to the brain’s visual cortex.
 Audio data is sent directly to the brain’s auditory cortex.
-For “speaking” the complant taps directly into the brain’s speech and language centers as well as the nerves controlling speech to interpret and broadcast what a user wishes to say.
+For “speaking” the commplant taps directly into the brain’s speech and language centers as well as the nerves controlling speech to interpret and broadcast what a user wishes to say.
 With this capability a user is capable of having a private conversation with someone only they can see or hear, though others can be linked in to the conversation if desired.
-A user with a complant can use themselves as a biological camera and microphone, taking in sound and images (still or motion) through their own eyes and ears and storing the resulting data on their complant’s processor substrate.
+A user with a commplant can use themselves as a biological camera and microphone, taking in sound and images (still or motion) through their own eyes and ears and storing the resulting data on their commplant’s processor/memory substrate.